HCL, Cisco ICT centre for South Africa

-Stefano Mattiello, director of channels for Cisco South Africa, said South Africa "offers many unique advantages for customer services support, and also aligns with Cisco's focus to partner with emerging countries in order to create innovative and inclusive business models enabled by technology".
+Stefano Mattiello, director of channels for Cisco South Africa, said South Africa "offers many unique advantages for customer services support, and also aligns with Cisco's focus to partner with emerging countries in order to create innovative and inclusive business models enabled

 The GCoE will train local engineers on advanced Cisco technologies to support clients across Africa, capitalizing on HCL's strength in training large numbers of engineers.